gl-inet/docs4.x/docs/tutorials/wireguard_server.md

     ![wireguard server profile advanced setting](https://static.gl-inet.com/docs/en/4/tutorials/wireguard_server/wireguard_server_profile_setting_more.png){class="glboxshadow"}

     Click **Apply** to continue.
 It will generate a profile.
-If you want to generate the profile with DDNS instead of IP, please enable DDNS first.
+If your network's public IP changes from time to time, you can enable [DDNS](../ddns/), then using DDNS domain in the configuration.

     Switch tab and click **Download** the QR Code or profile.